Neolias/u4-study-project-demo/README.md

 Implemented features:
 - Character movement
 - Character camera and animations
-- Character abilities integrated and replicated using GAS
+- Character abilities coordinated and replicated using GAS
 - Equipment and inventory systems
 - Player HUD and inventory/equipment UI
-- Full character replication and its inventory
+- Full replication of characters and their inventories
 - Simple turret and character AI
 - Game saves and level streaming
 - Online subsystem